hbjORbj/smart_contract_morra/README.md

-# Smart Contract Programming: Implementation of Morra on my own Ethereum smart contract using Solidity
+# Smart Contract Programming: Implementation of Morra on my own Ethereum smart contract (written in Solidity)

 The contract should allow two players (A,B) to play a game of Morra at any point in time.
 Each player picks a number between 1-5 and also guesses which number their fellow player has picked.
 <br/>